pcanz/grammar-parser/docs/reference.md

 *   A literal quoted "string" or 'string' to be matched.
     - there are no escape codes.
-    - any leading white-space will be skipped.
+    - double-quote marks (but not single-quote mrks) will skip surrounding white-space.

 *   A regex to match a regular expression.
     - a regex must start with `[ or \`